 Binge to your heart's content with the best shows on Amazon Prime Video.
 As autumn sets in, and social distancing continues, streaming entertainment is here to comfort you.
 With a subscription to Amazon Prime, you get access to a gigantic library of movies and TV shows — though its interface leaves a lot to be desired.
 So we've hand-picked the best of the best.

-So, not only does an annual Prime subscription come with free two-day shipping but also one of the best streaming services in the market.
+So, not only does an annual Prime subscription come with free two-day shipping but also one of the best streaming services in the market (which now has more NFL live streams than before, with the addition of four more Thursday Night Football games).
 You get unlimited access to both licensed and original TV shows and movies.
 Amazon TV show originals include the award-winning comedy Marvelous Mrs. Maisel, as well as acclaimed dramas like The Boys, The Expanse, Jack Ryan and Man in the High Castle.
 And they're all available on the best streaming devices.

 Amazon Prime Video's collection is so large, it can be daunting, which is why we've highlighted some recommendations ranging from witty comedies to action-packed superhero dramas to British period pieces.
-The next big Prime Video show is the Lord of the Rings: The Rings of Power.
+The latest big Prime Video show is the Lord of the Rings: The Rings of Power, which finished its first season.

 We've also got tips for mastering Amazon's most popular streaming device, so check out our guide for how to use the Fire Stick.
 And, if you're heading abroad, you'll need an Amazon Prime VPN to access everything you pay for.